-For example, if robotic surgery is more expensive than an equivalent surgery, we will only pay the higher cost if the robotic surgery will give a better clinical outcome.
+For example, if robotic surgery is more expensive than an equivalent surgery, we will only pay the higher cost if the robotic surgery has been demonstrated to provide a better clinical outcome using high quality evidence.

 You can choose to go ahead with the more expensive surgery or treatment even if there is no evidence it will give a better clinical outcome.
 If you do this, it will be your responsibility to pay any difference between the two costs.